Decrease the risk of Earth being hit by an asteroid or comet

 - We create resources to equip our members to teach others in their community about planetary defense.

-- We provide a free, online course to learn the basics of planetary defense.
+- We provide an online course to learn the basics of planetary defense.

 Policy and Advocacy